 What is AWS?

-Amazon Web Services (AWS) is a cloud service provider by Amazon Inc. It offers cloud services in compute, storage, database, content delivery, networking, etc.
+Amazon Web Services (AWS) is a cloud service provider by Amazon Inc. It offers cloud services in computing, storage, database, content delivery, networking, etc.

-Most of the offerings from AWS are Infrastructure as a Service (IaaS), but it also offers services in PaaS, such as Beanstalk and Lambda that are hugely popular among their users.
+Most of the offerings from AWS are Infrastructure as a Service (IaaS), but it also offers services in PaaS, such as Beanstalk and Lambda which are hugely popular among their users.

 AWS offers you all the necessary tools you would need to set up your IT infrastructure, without buying anything.